If you own a property that you let out to other people, either short-term or long-term, you need to ensure it is safe.

 You will need to submit your certificate of compliance to apply for your licence.

-Do I have to get PAT testing done if I rent out standard accommodation or holiday homes?
+Do I have to get PAT testing done if I rent out holiday homes?

-You do not have to get PAT testing done if you let other properties or holiday homes, but it can be a good way of showing your tenants you are keeping them safe.
+You do not have to get PAT testing done if you let holiday homes, short-term rentals or holiday cottages but it can be a good way of showing your tenants you are keeping them safe.

 You will get a certificate of compliance after the inspection you can show to current or prospective tenants.